-- New Income-Driven Repayment (IDR) plan will replace Revised Pay As You Earn (REPAYE). - The plan raises the amount of income that is considered non discretionary income, guaranteeing that no borrower earning less than 225% of the federal poverty level (roughly \$15/hour for a single borrower) will have to make a monthly payment. - Borrowers enrolled in the SAVE Plan will not be charged unpaid monthly interest, meaning no borrower's loan balance will grow as long as they make their monthly payment. - Additional benefits will launch in the summer of 2024: - For undergraduate loans, the plan will cut the amount borrowers have to pay each month, from 10% to 5% of discretionary income. - Borrowers who have both undergrad and grad loans will pay a weighted average of 5-10% of their income based upon the original principal balances. - For those with original loan balances less than \$12,000, remaining debt will be forgiven after 10 years of payments. - If borrowers are already enrolled in the REPAYE Plan or if they sign up for the REPAYE Plan now, they will automatically be enrolled in the SAVE Plan.
+- New Income-Driven Repayment (IDR) plan that replaced Revised Pay As You Earn (REPAYE). - The plan raises the amount of income that is considered non discretionary income, guaranteeing that no borrower earning less than 225% of the federal poverty level (roughly \$15/hour for a single borrower) will have to make a monthly payment. - o Borrower's enrolled in the SAVE Plan will not be charged unpaid monthly interest, meaning no borrower's loan balance will grow as long as they make their monthly payment. - Additional benefits will launch in the summer of 2024: - For undergraduate loans, the plan will cut the amount borrowers have to pay each month, from 10% to 5% of discretionary income. - Borrowers who have both undergrad and grad loans will pay a weighted average of 5-10% of their income based upon the original principal balances. - For those with original undergrad loan balances less than \$12,000, remaining debt will be forgiven after 10 years of payments. - If borrowers were already enrolled in the REPAYE Plan, they will automatically be enrolled in the SAVE Plan.